 Smart Water Devices

-Dubbo Regional Council are delivering a renewal of its existing water meter fleet with smart meter technology, across the Dubbo Local Government Area, to approximately 17,700 residential water meters and 2,300 non-residential water meters.
+Dubbo Regional Council has delivered a renewal of its existing water meter fleet with smart meter technology across the Dubbo Local Government Area.
+(Approximately 17,700 residential water meters and 2,300 non-residential water meters).

 Benefits of smart water meters include:

 - Enables customers to check their water usage daily

 - Allows customers to develop strategies to reduce water usage

 - Enables Council to respond more effectively to usage enquiries